natlai123/R_ISLR/README.md

-# R_ISLR
+# R Notes

-This folder contains my notes and exercise solution for Gareth James et al. (2013), An Introduction to Statistical Learning.
+This folder contains my notes and exercise solution for:

+Gareth James et al. (2013), An Introduction to Statistical Learning